elatov/elatov.github.io/_posts/2012-09-24-fixing-a-ghostedinconsistent-distributed-virtual-switch-by-migrating-to-a-standard-virtual-switch.md

 *   edit vpxd.cfg and change the default time out and restart vCenter (if it's up)
 *   reboot the host

 Usually the last one fixes the shadow ports issue.
 Now you are completely off the Ghosted DVS.
-If you want to re-create the DVS or re-add the host back to the DVS and migrate everything back then you can follow the instructions laid out in "[VMware vNetwork Distributed Switch: Migration and Configuration](http://www.vmware.com/files/pdf/vsphere-vnetwork-ds-migration-configuration-wp.pdf)"
+If you want to re-create the DVS or re-add the host back to the DVS and migrate everything back then you can follow the instructions laid out in "[VMware vNetwork Distributed Switch: Migration and Configuration](http://www.vmware.com/files/pdf/vsphere-vnetwork-ds-migration-configuration-wp.pdf)"